Solar Lighting Guide

 Use these criteria to validate fit quickly and reduce performance risk.

-- At least ~4 hours of direct sun/day
+- At least ~4 hours of direct sun per day

-- Required light levels + operating schedule defined
+- Required light levels and operating schedule defined up front

 - Controls programmed to match the application